FOUNDATION SHOW ROLES 1 - 2019/0

 The learning and teaching strategy is designed to:

-Enable the student to demonstrate practical application of skills at an introductory level and promote contribution and collaboration (both creative and technical) as part of a team dynamic.
+Enable the student to demonstrate practical application of skills at an intermediate level and promote contribution and collaboration (both creative, managerial and technical) as a member of a production team.

 Allow students to assume a position of responsibility requiring management of personal and physical resources, communication and adherence to deadlines.